-If the lung cancer is very advanced and has spread to other organs elsewhere, treatment is usually only with immunotherapy and chemotherapy with our without radiotherapy.
+If lung cancer is very advanced and has spread to other organs elsewhere, treatment is usually only with immunotherapy and chemotherapy without radiotherapy.
 Examples of lung resection surgery are lobectomy, pneumonectomy, segmentectomy, and wedge resections.

 Your right lung is divided into three parts called lobes, and the left lung into two parts.
 Lobectomy is the removal of one of the lobes of the lung that is affected by lung cancer.